 Delivering Scalability and Growth for Generations

 New generations have been introduced regularly with higher capacity and transfer rates along with new features to further protect your data and content.
 LTO specifications for backward compatibility up to generation seven of the technology is to write back one generation and read back two generations.
-The current 8th generation LTO Ultrium drives are able to read and write LTO-7 and LTO-8 media, so you know that your investment is for the long run.
+The later 8th and 9th generations of LTO Ultrium tape drives are able to write back and read back one generation’.

 *Assuming a 2.5:1 compression achieved with larger compression history buffer available beginning with LTO generation 6 drives.

 - Ultrium Roadmap (ZIP includes TIFF and PNG formats)

 With the growing importance of regulatory compliance — including the Sarbanes-Oxley Act of 2002, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and SEC Commented [NW1]

 Rule 17-a-4(f) — organisations need a cost-effective storage medium that can preserve corporate data in a non-rewriteable, non-erasable and unalterable format.
 LTO technology has write-once, read-many (WORM) capabilities to ensure that your data isn’t overwritten and also help address compliance regulations.
 It’s designed to provide users with a very cost effective means of storing data in a non-rewriteable format to address compliance regulations.

 The key features of LTO WORM are secure encoding mastered on the tape media at the time of manufacture.

 - robust algorithms that use LTO Cartridge Memory (CM) in conjunction with the unique factory- written format to prevent tampering.

 - ability to append data at the end of a WORM cartridge so users can take full advantage of the tape capacity.